ylansegal/pglogical_poc/README.md

 - [x] Delete some data from producer, notice that it is *not* deleted in subscriber
 - [x] Truncate data in producer, notice that it is *not* deleted in subscriber
 - [x] Stop subscriber (`docker-compose stop subscriber`).
 Insert more data in provider.
 Start subscriber (`docker-compose start subscriber`).
 Notice new data is available in subscriber.
+- [x] Replication works when adding a new field in the subscriber that is not present in the producer, as long as the inserts can be done without specifying the field.
+As an example, `sql/add_replicated_at.sql` add a new timestamp table, which gets populated correctly with `NOW()` when replicating rows from producer to subscriber.

 # Caveats